 Franco Massari has 25 years of experience in natural gas pipeline construction.
 During this time, he and has been involved with project coordination between Gas Utilities and Major Highway Expansions in Idaho and served as President of the Idaho Utility Coordinating Council from 2008 to 2012.
 Franco is currently employed with Das-Co of Idaho Utility Contractors as Vice President of Natural Gas Operations.
 He has been happily married to Nicole for 28 yrs. and together have raised two successful daughters.

-Gabe Cabatic is the Manager of Quality and Qualifications at NW Natural where he oversees Field Operations Quality Assurance, Weld Inspection, Operator Qualifications, and the NW Natural Field Operations Manual.
-With over 18 years with NW Natural he’s spent the last 8 in his current position.
-Gabe has also worked in Technical Training and Customer Field Services.
+Gabe Cabatic is the Sr. Manager of Field Operations Training at NW Natural where he oversees Training, Training Developments, and the NW Natural Field Operations Manual.
+With over 18 years with NW Natural he’s spent the last 10 in leadership of our constant improvement cycle .

 Gary Cheng is a senior advisor in Southern California Edison’s Enterprise Risk Management department.
 Over the past couple of years, Gary has played an integral role in developing Wildfire risk analysis and Risk Spend Efficiency (RSE) for mitigations.
 In addition, Gary has integrated these results into key regulatory risk proceedings in California, including the 1) Wildfire Mitigation Plans, 2) SCE’s General Rate Case, and 3) RAMP report (a risk analysis report that precedes the General Rate case).